-The unit may be fitted with handles to facilitate access to stacked containers.
-These handles may included fixed handles (located at the sides of the unit) and/or a hinged handle at the center (attached to the condenser coil cover).
+The unit may be equipped with handles to facilitate access to stacked containers.
+These handles may include fixed handles (located at the sides of the unit) and/or a hinged handle at the center (attached to the condenser coil cover).